 The knee ligaments that attach your thigh bone to your shin bone include the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the medial collateral ligament (MCL), and the lateral collateral ligament (LCL).
 PCL injuries are most often caused by car accidents, and ACL injuries are the most common overall as it is the ligament that crosses diagonally through the knees and keeps your shin bones from sliding up in front of your thigh bones.
 A ligament tear could cause knee-area pain when walking and may require surgery to repair.

 Knee Pain Diagnosis

 It is important to seek medical attention for many of these conditions.
 A doctor may utilize X-rays or an MRI to assess whether your pain is due to bone or soft tissue injury, and may also recommend treatment options spanning from over-the-counter nonsteroidal anti-inflammatory drugs (like ibuprofen) to surgery and physical therapy.
-Take care of your joints with natural joint health supplements, and be sure to help them heal when they're injured, because an untreated joint injury could permanently limit your range of motion and disrupt the enjoyment of your life.
+Take care of your joints with natural joint health supplements, and be sure to help them heal when they're injured with both rest and nutritional therapeutics, because an untreated joint injury could permanently limit your range of motion and disrupt the enjoyment of your life.